cujojs/when/docs/api.md

 var promise = when.any(array)
 ```

-Where:

-* array is an Array *or a promise for an array*, which may contain promises and/or values.

 Initiates a competitive race that allows one winner.
-The returned promise will fulfill with the value of the first input promise to fulfill, or will reject if *all* input promises reject (thus making it impossible for any promise to win the race).
+The returned promise will:

+* fulfill as soon as any one of the input promises fulfills, with the value of the fulfilled input promise, *or*
+* reject only if *all* input promises reject, with an array of all the rejection reasons

 ## when.some